 David Salter, Therapy Program Coordinator

 David joined us in 2014 as a volunteer.
 His past experience as a school administrator and his energetic, friendly nature have helped many of our participants achieve their goals.
-David is equally as talented with our horses and can often be found next to his favorite horse, Shadow.
-He's been very instrumental to the success of our new licensed therapy program and works as the liason between EE and our therapy partners, Therapy Lifetime Consultants (TLC).
+David is equally as talented with our horses and can often be found next to his favorite horses, Mach and King.
+He's been very instrumental to the success of our new licensed therapy program and works as the Therapy Program Coordinator.
 When not at the barn, he enjoys spending time with his family, especially his grandson, Jordan.

 You can reach David at email@example.com